tanvicat/Hybrid-Mamba-Misinformation-RE-Dataset/README.md

-# Hybrid Mamba–Transformer Misinformation RE Dataset
+# A Hybrid Transformer-Mamba Approach for Misinformation RE Dataset

-This repository provides the final dataset and code used in the paper:
+This repository provides the dataset and code used in the paper:

-# “Beyond Transformers: The First Evaluation of Mamba to Quantify Misinformation for Multiclass Relation Extraction”
+# “Beyond Transformers: A Hybrid Transformer-Mamba Approach to Quantify Misinformation for Multiclass Relation Extraction”

 # Dataset Description

-The released data consists of the final curated multiclass relation extraction dataset for misinformation analysis across four domains:
+The released data consists of the curated multiclass relation extraction dataset for misinformation analysis across four domains:

 # Crime
 # Entertainment